How to get a Library Card

 - Personal mail with current postmark*

-** mailed items must be dated and no more than one month old.
+*mailed items or receipts must be dated and no more than one month old.

 High School students need only show their student I.D. cards issued by high schools.

-Applicants who have address identification for the eligible areas but no Canadian issued I.D. may get a library card by showing a Canadian visa that has been issued for 6 months or more.
+Applicants who have address identification for the eligible areas but no Canadian issued I.D. may get a library card by showing a Canadian visa/Work Permit that has been issued for 6 months or more.

 Library card holders' rights and responsibilities